Oklahoma City Community College

 College in Oklahoma City, Oklahoma, U.S.

 Oklahoma City Community College (OCCC) is a public community college in Oklahoma City, Oklahoma.
 The college was founded in 1972 as South Oklahoma City Junior College.
-OCCC has a current enrollment of 18,549 students and is the second largest community college and the fifth largest public higher education institution in Oklahoma.
+In 2023, OCCC had an enrollment of 11,469 students and was the second largest community college and the fifth largest public higher education institution in Oklahoma.
 OCCC operates a main campus and three satellite locations in the south metro.
 A large percentage of OCCC students join or rejoin the local workforce each year.
 Their added skills translate to earnings of more than $220 million in annual additional income to Oklahoma's economy.